-We have audited the consolidated financial statements of RF Capital Group Inc. and its subsidiaries (the Company), which comprise the consolidated balance sheets as at December 31, 2020 and 2019 and the consolidated statements of income (loss), consolidated statements of comprehensive income (loss), consolidated statements of changes in equity and consolidated statements of cash flows for the years then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have audited the consolidated financial statements of RF Capital Group Inc. and its subsidiaries (the Company), which comprise the consolidated balance sheets as at December 31, 2020 and 2019 and the consolidated statements of income (loss), consolidated statements of comprehensive income (loss), consolidated statements of cash flows for the years then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.